aadityasingh/HARP/README.md

-# HARD-Math
+# HARP

-Human Annotated Reasoning Dataset for Math (**HARD-Math**) is a math reasoning dataset consisting of 4,780 short answer questions from US national math competitions, spanning from 1950 to Sept.
+Human Annotated Reasoning Problems (**HARP**) is a math reasoning dataset consisting of 4,780 short answer questions from US national math competitions, spanning from 1950 to Sept.
 2024.
-The paper can be found at [HARD_Math.pdf](HARD_Math.pdf).
+The paper can be found at [HARP.pdf](HARP.pdf).

 We release a few splits of our dataset:
-- [HARD-Math.jsonl.zip](HARD-Math.zip) consists of 4,780 short answer questions and is the **default** split for running the evaluation.
+- [HARP.jsonl.zip](HARP.zip) consists of 4,780 short answer questions and is the **default** split for running the evaluation.
-- [HARD-Math_mcq.jsonl.zip](HARD-Math_mcq.zip) consists of 4,110 multiple choice questions.
+- [HARP_mcq.jsonl.zip](HARP_mcq.zip) consists of 4,110 multiple choice questions.
-- [HARD-Math_proof-based.jsonl.zip](HARD-Math_proof-based.zip) consists of 310 proof-based problems.
+- [HARP_proof-based.jsonl.zip](HARP_proof-based.zip) consists of 310 proof-based problems.
-- [HARD-Math_raw.jsonl.zip](HARD-Math_raw.zip) consists of all 5,409 problems we scraped and processed.
+- [HARP_raw.jsonl.zip](HARP_raw.zip) consists of all 5,409 problems we scraped and processed.

 We provide all jsonl files in zip format, to avoid leaking the data in plain text (and thus hopefully mitigate contamination).